On this page

 Your editor shows this looking fine.
 Python 3 does not allow mixing tabs and spaces in the same file.
 It throws TabError.

-In VS Code: open Command Palette → Convert Indentation to Spaces.
+Convert all indentation to spaces.
+In VS Code, open Command Palette and run Convert Indentation to Spaces.
 Set tab size to 4.

-Add to your project's .editorconfig:
+Add this to your project's .editorconfig to enforce it for everyone:

 [*.py]